- https://worksaccounts.com/wp-content/uploads/2020/08/The-Indian-Contract-Act-1872.pdf

 A Tripartite treaty is useful when three parties share rights, duties, or financial interests in a single transaction.
 It helps avoid confusion, ensures clarity, and protects everyone legally from future disputes.

-• You will find use of a tri party agreement for sale of property format when a registered society has agreed to sell and buy and has no objection against the transfer of the flat and the subsequent change of ownership.
+- You will find the use of a tri-party agreement for the sale of property format when a registered society has agreed to sell and buy, and has no objection against the transfer of the flat and the subsequent change of ownership.

 Why is the Tri-Party Agreement Important?

-As with any legal and property documentation, a tri-party agreement in India has various terms and conditions that must be adhered to before finalizing the sale.
-One of the reasons why the format of the tripartite agreement is important is because the agreement clearly states the responsibilities regarding the construction and payments of all the parties.
-Before signing on the dotted line, the buyer must ensure that every key detail and all relevant information of the property is mentioned in the agreement and that the property developer presents the original documents such as the sale deed, dimensions, and area details about the property.
+As with any legal and property documentation, a tri-party agreement in India has various terms and conditions that must be adhered to before finalising the sale.
+One of the reasons why the format of the Tripartite agreement is important is because that the agreement clearly states the responsibilities regarding the construction and payments of all the parties.
+Before signing on the dotted line, the buyer must ensure that every key detail and all relevant information of the property are mentioned in the agreement and that the property developer presents the original documents, such as the sale deed, dimensions, and area details about the property.

 How Does Tri-party Agreement Work?